oakeslab-polymtl/DTInsight/README.md

 # About this project

-This tool was built with the aim of being cross compatible with any digital twin ontology built with the vocab available at "https://github.com/BentleyJOakes/2023.IncubatorOnto".
+This tool was built with the aim of being cross compatible with any digital twin ontology built with the Ontology Modeling Lanuage (OML) vocabulary available at "https://github.com/oakeslab-polymtl/DTDF".
 To build such ontologies we recommend tools such as openCAESAR Rosetta available at "https://github.com/opencaesar/oml-rosetta".

 To benefit from all of the real time communication features you will need a related digital twin simulator publishing its data with RabbitMQ, similar to this project "https://github.com/INTO-CPS-Association/example_digital-twin_incubator", as well as an ontology providing the necessary data to connect it to the visualization.

 # How to use

 To demonstrate how to use this tool we will take the example of the incubator project available with the links provided in the "About this project" section.

+## Settings

+Click on the gear on the bottom left button to access the settings panel.

 ## Load an ontology